7 Tips to Get Started With Ghostwriting

 You’re a professional writer, and the opportunity to ghostwrite may fall into your lap.
 It’s doable; it just requires a minor tweak in voice.
 When I’m tapped to write something for someone else, it helps to interview them and take notes on how they speak.
 Say they’re wordy.
 Shave out some of the extras and edit them into something tighter.

 The whole point of this game is to use their voice (and fool everyone else).
 This requires you to sit down — at least a couple of times — and get to know your client.
 Become familiar with how they speak and study their quirks.
-This becomes especially important if your client has high visibility, namely they’re on TV or speaking on radio.
+This becomes especially important if your client has high visibility, namely they’re on TV or speaking on the radio.
 You’ll need to make sure their speaking voice seamlessly translates to paper.

 3. Prepare to use words you never would actually use yourself.